-INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF GREAT EASTERN TAKAFUL BERHAD (CONTINUED) (Incorporated in Malaysia) 201001032332 (916257-H)
+INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF GREAT EASTERN TAKAFUL BERHAD (CONTINUED)

 REPORT ON THE AUDIT OF THE FINANCIAL STATEMENTS (CONTINUED)

 Information other than the financial statements and auditors' report thereon

 The Directors of the Company are responsible for the other information.
 The other information comprises the Directors' Report, Statement of Corporate Governance, Report of the Shariah Committee and Further Information on Directors, but does not include the financial statements of the Company and our auditors' report thereon.